 What good is having a super-compressed MPEG4 video if you can’t watch it on whatever device you choose?
-Sure, that movie may look absolutely phenomenal in high-def on your computer, the resolution popping with the visual crispness and fidelity of real life, but it can be a pain to watch on your home console, or — if you want to cut the cord entirely — on your tablet or smartphone.
+Sure, that movie may look absolutely phenomenal in high-def on your computer, but it can be a pain to watch on your home console, or — if you want to cut the cord entirely — on your tablet or smartphone.
 Luckily, quality video converters have been around for several years, allowing users to convert their precious video footage into a number of desirable formats.
 And they’re completely free.

-Most video converters work in a similar way, requiring the user to upload their files and select an appropriate output setting before choosing a save location within their computer’s directory.
-However, some falter when it comes to speed and conversion quality, while others pave the way with intuitive features that go well beyond your typical video converter and push the software into an entirely different realm — one where video editing and multimedia players intersect.
+Most video converters require the user to upload their files and select an appropriate output setting before choosing a save location within their computer’s directory.
+The very best pave the way with intuitive features, consistent updates, and a large toolbox of options.

 Any Video Converter (Windows/Mac OS X)

-The name truly says it all.
-Any Video Converter is a fantastic piece of freeware that can handle conversions to everything from DicX and MPEG4 to VOB and more than 60 other input formats, all within an attractive and minimalist interface that’s trouble-free and pleasing to navigate without being overly daunting.
-The software features user-defined video outputs, as well batch processing for converting multiple files simultaneously, and saves all converted video to a pre-designated folder for quick access and organization.
+The name says it all.
+Any Video Converter is a fantastic piece of freeware that can handle conversions to everything from DivX and MPEG4, to VOB, and more than 60 other input formats (including 4K video formats), all within an attractive and minimalist interface.
+The software features user-defined video outputs, as well as batch processing for converting multiple files simultaneously, and saves all converted video to a pre-designated folder for quick access and organization.
 Aside from the basic conversion features, AVC can also directly extract and convert audio from any given video into a limited number of formats such as MP3, AAC, WAVE and others.
 Plus, the program can download and convert YouTube and Google videos by simply pasting the specified video link into the download box and clicking a few buttons.

 Although conversion speeds leave something to be desired, and the built-in DVD burner is a bit finicky, the resulting video quality is excellent, especially when paired with the barebones editor that allows you to trim, crop, and layer video effects for a more hands-on approach.
 AVC covers a good deal of format ground – offering conversions for mobile devices and consoles, among other machines – making it one of the most user-friendly and adoptable freemium products in our roundup.